Controllable Pareto Multi-Task Learning: Preference-Based Solution Generator

-A simple and straightforward approach is to define the preference vector $\vp$ and the corresponding solution $\vtheta_{\vp}$ via the weighted linear scalarization:
+\textbf{Preference-Based Linear Scalarization:} A simple and straightforward approach is to define the preference vector $\vp$ and the corresponding solution $\vtheta_{\vp}$ via the weighted linear scalarization:

-where the preference vector $\vp = (\vp_1, \vp_2, \cdots, \vp_m)$ is the weight for each task, and the corresponding solution $\vtheta_{\vp}$ is the minimum of the weighted linear scalarization.
-If we further require $\sum \vp_i = 1$, the set of all valid preference vector $\vP$ is an $(m-1)$-dimensional manifold in $\bbR^m$.
-Therefore, the valid preference set and the Pareto set are both $(m-1)$-dimensional manifolds.
+where the preference vector $\vp = (\vp_1, \vp_2, \cdots, \vp_m)$ is the weight for each task, and $\vtheta_{\vp}$ is the optimal solution for the weighted linear scalarization.
+If we further require $\sum \vp_i = 1$, the set of all valid preference vector $\vP$ is an $(m-1)$-dimensional manifold in $\bbR^m$, while the Pareto set and Pareto front are both $(m-1)$-dimensional manifolds.
 It should be noticed that the solution for the right-hand side of equation~(\ref{eq_linear}) might be not unique.
 For simplicity, we assume there is always a one-to-one mapping in this paper.

 Although this approach is straightforward, it is not optimal for multiobjective optimization.
 Linear scalarization can not find any Pareto solution on the non-convex part of the Pareto front~\citep{das1997a,boyd2004convex}.
 In other words, unless the problem has a convex Pareto front, the generator defined by linear scalarization cannot cover the whole Pareto set manifold.